Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 and execute your own code on the device.
 By integrating the :ref:`C/C++ API Bindings for Microcontrollers <api_bindings_uc>` libraries in your code, you can easily access the connected Bricklets.
-Support for WIFI, Bluetooth and other ESP32 features is available by the official Espressif ESP32 platform libraries.
-Your software can be flashed to the Brick by an onboard USB to UART converter directly connected to the ESP32 or by WIFI when using a appropriate firmware.
+Support for WIFI, Bluetooth and other ESP32 features is available through the official Espressif ESP32 platform libraries.
+Your software can be flashed to the Brick by an onboard USB to UART converter directly connected to the ESP32 or by WIFI when using an appropriate firmware.

 If you want to control the Brick with the high-level APIs from Tinkerforge